-Some scheduled class meetings that do not take place because of declared holidays, instructor illness or any unforeseen circumstances may be rescheduled by the University or the instructor.
-These make up class session will be scheduled during the Study/Make-up period allotted at the end of the semester.
+Scheduled class meetings that do not take place because of undeclared holidays, instructor illness or any unforeseen circumstances may be rescheduled by the University or the instructor.
+These makeup class sessions will be scheduled during the Study/Make-up period allotted at the end of the semester or by arrangement with the instructor.
 Any class activity (lecture, exam, class presentation, etc.) that cannot be performed because of such class cancellations will take place during the first class meeting held after reconvening, in order to preserve the order of the class schedule as much as possible.